A symplectic refinement of shifted Hecke insertion: Variations

 Using Theorem~\ref{fpf-hecke-char-thm} and Lemmas~\ref{ck-lem1}, \ref{ck-lem2}, and \ref{ck-lem3}, it is straightforward but fairly tedious to deduce that the output of this algorithm coincides with Definition~\ref{farrow-def} when $\row(T)a$ is an FPF-involution word.
 We leave these details to the reader.

 \begin{example} We compute $\PF(w)$ and $\QF(w)$ for the FPF-involution word $w=42312$:

 The bumping path of $\PF(4231)\farrow 2$ is $(1,2)$, $(2,2)$, $(2,3)$. \end{example}

 \begin{proposition}[Involution Coxeter-Knuth insertion] Let $a$ be a positive integer.
 Suppose $L$ is a row or column of an increasing tableau.
 One inserts $a$ into $L$ as follows: \ben \item[] Find the first entry $b$ of $L$ with $a \leq b$.
 If no such entry exists then add $a$ to the end of $L$ and say that no entry is bumped.
-Otherwise: \begin{itemize} \item If $a=b$ then leave $L$ unchanged but say that $a+1$ is bumped from the position of $b$. \item If $a\neq b$ then replace $b$ by $a$ in $L$ and say that $b$ is bumped. \end{itemize} \een Now suppose $T$ is an increasing shifted tableau such that $\row(T)a$ is an involution word.
-Insert $a$ into $T$ via the procedure outlined in Proposition~\ref{fpfins-prop}, but using the rule just given to insert into a given row or column.
-The tableau that results is then $T\iarrow a$ from Definition~\ref{iarrow-def}. \end{proposition}
+Otherwise: \begin{itemize} \item If $a=b$ then leave $L$ unchanged but say that $a+1$ is bumped from the position of $b$. \item If $a\neq b$ then replace $b$ by $a$ in $L$ and say that $b$ is bumped. \end{itemize} \een Now suppose $T$ is an increasing shifted tableau such that $\row(T)a$ is an involution word. \ben \item Start by inserting $a$ into the first row of $T$ according to the rules above.

+\item If no entry is bumped then the process terminates.
+Otherwise, an entry is bumped from some position of $T$.
+If this position is on the diagonal or if a position bumped in an earlier step was on the diagonal, then we continue by inserting the bumped entry into the next column; otherwise, we continue by inserting the bumped entry into the next row.